Baconbits111/28thDocs/Pages/CC/Training Pipeline.md

 ---
-title: Training Pipeline
+title: Infantry Platoon and Squad Manual
 parent: Charlie Company "CoalCracker"
 has_children: true
 nav_order: 2
 ---
-# Training Pipeline
+# Infantry Platoon and Squad Manual
 ## Platoon and Squad Guideline
 ### Section One (The Infantry Platoon)
 - 1-1.
 Infantry Platoon and Squad Organization